-This, assuming that our goal is to reach new clients; that would be different if we are writing for an audience of legal specialists.
+This, assuming that our goal is to reach new clients; that would be different if we were writing for an audience of legal specialists.

 Keywords and competition

-Another crucial aspect when choosing the keywords is competition: some words are more appealing than other due to their ability to describe a product or service in great demand.
+Another aspect to consider when choosing the keywords is competition: some words are more appealing than other due to their ability to describe a product or service in great demand.

-Many potential clients will use those words when looking for that product or service and that makes them very important for companies or professionals offering that product or service: they will want to show up among the first search results using those words.
+Many potential clients will use those words when googling that product or service: this makes them very important for companies or professionals offering that product or service.
+They will want to show up among the first search results for queries using those words.